rong6/rong6/README.md

 ### Welcome~

 Hi!
 I am a student from China🇨🇳 and love programming!
-I hope my program helps you.
+I hope my project helps you.

 <p align="center">